sidevesh/cloudpebble-composed/README.md

 Limitations
 -----------

-- Pebble SSO is not available; only local accounts work.
+- Websocket installs are not available (working on)
-- Websocket installs are not available because pebble SSO is not available
+- You'll have to change things manually because the ip is set to my server.
-- You'll have to change things manually if 192.168.99.100 isn't right.
+- Emulator randomly crashes